 Marble is perhaps the most beautiful natural stone for countertops due to its delicate and unique veining.
 It is relatively durable although it is softer than granite and more susceptible to scratches.
 Marble, like granite, needs to be sealed and maintained.
 It is a fairly expensive choice for countertops but is very popular and desirable.

 Quartz countertops are made of 93-95% crushed quartz (and other stones sometimes) and 5-7% resin.
 A quartz countertop is harder than granite and more durable, although it is not nearly as heat-resistant.
 It does not require sealing or other regular maintenance, and it is easy to keep clean.
 Quartz comes in many colors—the most popular are white, gray, and black—and can even be designed to look like marble.
+It’s a popular option for Lancaster kitchens thanks to its consistent appearance and wide color range.

 Soapstone countertops are a unique choice in that they develop a beautiful patina over time.
 Because of their high talc content, they have a warm, milky look that complements many kitchen designs.
 Generally found in shades of gray leaning toward blue or green, soapstone can also come in black or white.
 It has beautiful veining that is more subtle than that of marble.
 Soapstone is softer than granite and can be scratched pretty easily.
 The good news is that scratches can usually be removed with either mineral oil or light sanding.